-One out of five people have errors on their credit report, according to a new study released on February 11, 2013 by the Federal Trade Commission.
+One out of five people have errors on their credit report, according to a 2013 study released by the Federal Trade Commission.
 Even worse, for five percent of people, the errors were serious enough to change their credit risk classification, making it more expensive to borrow money.

 What is a Credit Report?